logzio/logz-docs/_source/user-guide/accounts/drop-filters.md

 Drop filters offer a great way to filter out logs from an account to help manage your account volume and lower costs.

 Drop filters evaluate logs for field:value exact matches.
-Any logs that match your filter's settings won't be indexed.

-When logs are dropped by drop filters, it means they aren't indexed and don't appear in your Kibana account.
-Logs that are dropped are not searchable and cannot be used for alerts, dashboards, reports, or anything else.
+Incoming logs that match your account's active drop filters will not be indexed and will not appear in your Kibana account.
+Dropped logs are not searchable, cannot trigger alerts, and can not appear in dashboards, reports, or anything else.

 You can turn drop filters on and off, as often as you like, making them ideal for logs that are only needed sometimes.
 In general, we recommend using drop filters for logs that are needed sometimes.
 If you have logs that are never needed, it's best to avoid shipping them at all.